SparkScratch-P/Chrome-Extension-Collection/README.md

-# Chrom-Extension-Files
-Files needed for a Chrome Extension
+# The Chrome Extension Collection